abhaygomkale/CryptoEDASQL/README.md

-# 🪙 Cryptocurrency Transaction Data Cleaning & Analysis (SQL Project)
+# 🪙 Cryptocurrency Transaction Data Cleaning & Analysis (SQL Project) + Power BI Dashboard

 This project involves a structured approach to cleaning, transforming, and analyzing a cryptocurrency transaction dataset using SQL.
 The objective is to draw meaningful insights by performing data preparation, aggregation, and time-based analysis.